voidtactical/record-label-website/README.md

 Support
 =======
 Devs familiar with Lattice hang out on the latticecms google group.
-You can try there or the Kohana forums if you run into trouble.
+You can try there or the Kohana forums if you run into trouble, or submit a ticket on this repository.